sakunaharinda/agentv-app-study/data/Hospital.md

 ### Data Entry and Modification
 * LHCPs and DLHCPs can enter and modify medical records but cannot alter security credentials.
+* HCPs are allowed to view patient demographic data.
-* UAPs can update demographic data but not medical diagnoses.
+* UAP can update demographic data but not medical diagnoses.
 * Patients can edit their demographic information but not medical records.

 ### Record and Audit Management